Avazkhon-IMS/Avazkhon-IMS/README.md

 💞️ I’m eager to collaborate with fellow researchers, academics, and anyone passionate about materials science and computational chemistry.
 Whether it's exploring new materials, refining computational methods, or discussing theoretical concepts, I believe in the power of collaboration to accelerate discovery.

-📫 How to reach me: Feel free to connect with me via email at avazkhon@ims.uz or follow me on LinkedIn for updates on my research and collaborations.
+📫 How to reach me: Feel free to connect with me via email at avazkhon1996@gmail.com or follow me on LinkedIn for updates on my research and collaborations.
 Your ideas, questions, and proposals for joint projects are always welcome!

 😄 Pronouns: He/Him